cyevgeniy/evg.moe/content/ed/emacs_indent_region.md

 ---
 title: "How to move a region in Emacs"
 date: 2023-10-06
 description: "How to move a region in Emacs"
+tags: ["editors", "tags"]
 ---

 To move a region horizontally, you can select it, and then